 Clare Smyth pictured in the kitchen at Core

 Previously head chef at Restaurant Gordon Ramsay, Clare Smyth struck out on her own and has since established one of the best restaurants in London.
 Core was widely tipped to gain a coveted third star in the 2020 Michelin Guide but was instead held on two stars to the surprise of industry experts.
-Still, it seems only a matter of time before Smyth joins her former boss, Ramsay, at the three-star table.
+It only took one more year for Smyth to achieve the pinnacle of fine dining, earning that third star in 2021.

 The vibe at Core is different to what you might expect; Smyth calls it “casual luxury,” taking humble ingredients like the potato or carrot (the Lamb Carrot, a dish of braised lamb but with the carrot taking center stage, is one of Core’s signatures) and “flipping it on its head” to create sustainable haute cuisine.